sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/gangAdevI/madhurAvijayam.md

 V SRINIAVASA SASTRI
 (Smritivisarada)

-**———————**
+**——————— **
 SECOND EDITION
 **————**

- The work was first brought out as a pure labour of love and little had I thought that there would be any necessity forthe work to go through the press agair.
+ The work was first brought out as a pure labour of love and little had I thought that there would be any necessity for the work to go through the press agair.
 However, with the favourable reception it has received at the hands of the Sanskritists and on account of its having been prescribed by the University of Madras as a text-book for the B.A.
 Degree Examination-Group VI, the few hundred copies of the first edition have now been sold out, and I have been urged by friends to issue a second edition.
  Mr.R.Sewell, the author of “A Long Forgotten Empire” thinks that Kampana starting with a large army from his capital could not have reached Mulvay (Kantakanana-pattana) in five or six days’ march as stated in the work (vide. page 21-sloka 47) and that this apparently incorrect statement detracts from the historical accuracy of the work.
 As the distance between the Vijayanagara capital and Mulvay (N. Arcot) is likely to be only about 150 miles, it is not impossible that the army intent on a sudden manoeuvre which was calculated to take Sumbuvaraya by surprise could have, by forced marches at the rate of 30 miles a day, covered the distance in five or six days, and that there may not have been any necessity for the kavya to exaggerate its hero's achieve ment at the cost of historical veracity.

  Some Pandits are loath to admit that such a fine composition as the Kamparayacharita could have been the production of a woman, and they would have us believe that it may have been the work of a court poet, which had been motheredon the queen Gangadevi.
 This scepticism on the part of Pandits which implies an unwarranted denial of poetic geniusin women may well be convincingly answered by what has already been said above, that Sanskrit Literature can boast of quite a fair percentage of women as distinguished votaries of the poetic muse.

  That this work was popular among the literati is evident from the fact that it appears to have served as a model for the Raghavendravijaya, a kavya composed by Narayana Kavi in honor of the Madhvacharya, Raghavendra Svamin, the ponti- fical head of the Sumatindra-math in the 17th century A. D; for the tell-tale similarity in several ideas and expressions in both the poems could not have been the result of mere chance.
 A few parallels are cited below for purposes of comparison:

-**  Madharavijaya,           Raghavendravijaya.
+**Madharavijaya, Raghavendravijaya.
 चेतसोऽस्तु प्रसादाय सुधीन्द्रयोगिनं वन्दे
 सतां प्राचेतसो मुनिः। साधुसत्कृतसम्पदम्।
 पृथिव्यां पद्यनिर्माण- सगद्यपद्यनिर्माण-
 विद्यायाः प्रथमं पदम्॥( I-5 ) विद्यायाः प्रथमं पदम्॥(1-10)**

 [TABLE]

- It is much to be regretted that it has not been possible to secure a complete manuscript of the work, and consequentlythis edition differs very little from the former except that a few textual corrections, the result of further study and careful revision, have been inserted.
+ It is much to be regretted that it has not been possible to secure a complete manuscript of the work, and consequently this edition differs very little from the former except that a few textual corrections, the result of further study and careful revision, have been inserted.

  Pandit Mr. V. Srinivasa Sastri who had participated in the pleasure of bringing out the first edition of this small work and who would, with his untiring patience, perhaps have succeeded in procuring a more perfect manuscript is now no more, and in his untimely death Sanskrit research has lost a persevering and conscientious worker.
 My best thanks are due to Pandit Mr. R. Harihara Sastriar, Head Pandit, Sanskrit Publication Department, Trivandrum, who read the text in proof and gave me a few welcome suggestions.

 **G.HARIHARA SASTRI .**

 **INTRODUCTION
 \_\_\_\_\_\_\_\_\_\_\_\_\_\_**